Kate Nichols is an artist obsessed with mimicry in biology and art, and how it blurs the boundaries between nature and artifice, science and art

 After practicing as a painter in San Francisco for a number of years, Kate became fascinated by the surfaces of structurally colored animals—metallic-looking beetles, butterflies, and fish.
 Kate wrote a letter to scientist Paul Alivisatos at UC Berkeley, relating her wish to mimic these colors using nanoparticles.
 Much to her surprise, Alivisatos invited her to join his lab as its artist-in-residence, an offer she readily accepted.
 The methods by which Kate’s lab mates taught her to make nanoparticles were similar to those she encountered as a painter’s apprentice.
 She watched, repeated their actions, and made mistakes—in essence, she learned through mimicry.
 Her circuitous path, compelled by curiosity, has resulted in an art practice that blurs the line between science and art.

+Kate was recently awarded the 2015 Richard Diebenkorn Teaching Fellowship, an honor the San Francisco Art Institute extends to one early- to mid-career painter each year.
 In 2010, Kate was appointed a TED Fellow and was awarded a Jacob K. Javits Fellowship.
 Despite her devotion to apprentice-style learning, Kate holds a B.A. in Studio Art from Kenyon College, a M.A. in Visual Studies from UC Berkeley, and an MFA from California College of the Arts.
-She has given lectures at TED, 3M corporate headquarters, TED Active, TEDxRainier, and the University of Florida.
+She has given lectures at TED, Stanford University, the University of Florida, 3M corporate headquarters, and the San Jose Museum of Art.

 2013Master of Fine Arts, California College of the Arts, San Francisco, California 2010Master of Arts in Visual Studies, University of California, Berkeley 2004Bachelor of Arts in Studio Art, Kenyon College, Gambier, Ohio